schibsted/account-sdk-android/ui/README.md

 You can further control the behavior of the UIs bu specifying any of the following attributes.
 These can be specified in your `AndroidManifest.xml` or by implementing `OptionalConfiguration.UiConfigProvider` in your `Application` class.
 Using only one of these is recommended, but if you were to use both, then the configuration provider will be resolved before the manifest.

 - **Locale:** The locale to use for sending verification email and SMS from Schibsted Account.
 Defaults: `Locale.getDefault()`.
 - **Sign-up enabled:** Whether or not creation of new accounts should be allowed.
 Please note that an error message must be specified in order to disable this.
-Default: false.
+Default: true.
 - **Sign-up disabled message:** The error message to show when a user attempts to create a new account if it's disabled.
 No default.
 - **Cancellable:** When set to false, the UIs will no longer show the close button.
 Default: true.
 - **Client logo:** The logo to display in the UIs.
 Default: 0.